dummifiedme/TheNotebook/NotesVault/Parliament.md

 * Doesn't sit in any of the house or attend any of its sessions.
 * Integral part of the Parliament
 	* Since, no bill can pass without his assent.
-* performs certain functions
+* Performs certain functions
 	*  summons and pro-rogues both the Houses
 	*  Dissolves the Lok Sabha
+	*  Addresses both the houses
+	*  issues ordinances when Parliament not in session.

 ---